Measurement Induced Asymmetric Entanglement in a Deconfined Quantum Critical Ground State: Discussions and Conclusions

 We find that in the weak measurement limit, the bipartite entanglement entropy($S$) of the post-measurement states under $X$ type of measurement follow logarithmic scaling near the critical point yielding the effective central charge $c\approx1$ and hence preserve the salient features of DQCP.
 We verify that the above effect is consistent for $\alpha<0.01$ and highly deviate when increasing $\alpha >0.01$.
 The $S$ and $\xi$ shows asymmetric development at higher values $\alpha$ with growing coexisting region near the phase boundary.

 It is mainly studied the effect of $Z$ type measurement on the DQCP which shows an anomalous entanglement restructuring across the phase boundary.
 Especially, highly asymmetric entanglement entropy is developed between the $K<K_c$ and $K>K_c$ regions.
 We numerically find that the asymmetry of $\Delta S$ is anomalous in the measurement outcome $\left(\downarrow \downarrow \right)$.
 The $\Delta S$ is positively increasing when $K<K_c$ and negatively decreasing when $K>K_c$.
 It is found that the above changes in $S$ indeed related to the restructuring of the local correlations in the system.
-We observe that the developed asymmetry of the correlation length across the phase boundary get manifested at the vicinity of the critical point resulting a weak first order transition.
-Further, it is also observed developing coexisting phases in the post measurement states.
-The coexistence is prominent when the entropy is decreasing in the post measurement states especially in the $K>K_c$ region with measurement outcomes $\left(\uparrow \uparrow \right)$ and $\left(\uparrow \downarrow \right)$.
+We observe that the developed asymmetry of the $\xi(\chi)$ across the phase boundary get manifested at the vicinity of the critical point resulting finite gap $\Delta \xi(\chi)$ at the critical point which would persist in the thermodynamic limit as $\chi \rightarrow \infty$.
+Further, it is also observed developing strong coexisting phases in the post measurement states which would persist as $\chi \rightarrow \infty$ (Appendix \ref{app:orderp}).
+The coexistence is prominent when the entropy is decreasing in the post measurement states especially in the $K>K_c$ region with measurement outcomes $\left(\uparrow \downarrow \right)$.
+The above two numerical evidences presented in this work following extensive numerical calculations strongly support the weakly first order nature of the phase boundary of post measurement states.